Angus-C-git/cybernetic-coffee/content/blog/learn-source-code-auditing.md

 ### graudit

-gruudit or 'grep audit' is a grep styled static analysis tool which focuses on assisting the auditor by providing a 'list' of potentially interesting/vulnerable points in the source.
+grudit or 'grep audit' is a grep styled static analysis tool which focuses on assisting the auditor by providing a 'list' of potentially interesting/vulnerable points in the source.

 <!--